rootstrap/blog/content/iOS/RSFormView/RSFormViewExample.md

 ## Creating the project

- During this article we will be implementing step by step an single view iOS application with RSFormView integrated.
+ During this article, we will be implementing a single view iOS application with RSFormView, step-by-step.

- Open Xcode, click on create new Xcode project and select Single View application.
+ Create a new Xcode project and select Single View Application.
  Select a name and a destination for the project, in our case it'll be RSFormViewExample.

 In order to integrate RSFormView we need Cocoapods, so we should install cocoapods and add a podfile in our project.
-You can find instructions in cocoapods [guides](https://guides.cocoapods.org/using/using-cocoapods.html).
+You can find instructions on how to do this in cocoapods [guides](https://guides.cocoapods.org/using/using-cocoapods.html).
 Add this line in your podfile `pod RSFormView`, this will bring the last RSFormView available version whenever you run `pod install/update`.
 Now that you have RSFormView installed you should see a workspace in your project folder, open it.

 ## Creating your first view controller

-Xcode will create a `Main.storyboard` by default, and a `ViewController.swift` class, since we are gonna be doing the integration programatically
+Xcode will create a `Main.storyboard` by default, and a `ViewController.swift` class.
-(you can find instructions to integrate RSFormView in a storyboard based application in the [README](https://github.com/rootstrap/RSFormView)) lets remove `Main.storyboard` and under Deployment Info in your target General tab, add "LaunchScreen" as Main Interface.
+Since we are gonna be doing the integration programmatically (you can find instructions to integrate RSFormView in a storyboard based application in the [README](https://github.com/rootstrap/RSFormView)) let's remove `Main.storyboard` and under Deployment Info in your target General tab, add "LaunchScreen" as Main Interface.

 ![Alt](images/targetSettings.png)

-Now lets rename `ViewController.swift` to something more descriptive, perhaps: `FormViewExampleViewController.swift` and write `application(didFinishLaunchingWithOptions:)` in our `AppDelegate.swift`:
+Now let's rename `ViewController.swift` to something more descriptive, perhaps: `FormViewExampleViewController.swift` and write `application(didFinishLaunchingWithOptions:)` in our `AppDelegate.swift`:

 ``` swift